How To Store Your Probiotics For Ultimate Gut Health Benefits

 Can probiotic supplements expire?

 Like all living things, probiotics eventually die—or expire—at some point.
 And because probiotics need to be alive to work, considering the expiry date of your probiotics is especially important.

 When looking at a probiotic supplement, you'll see that each one contains a specific number of organisms per capsule.
 For example, one probiotic may have 5 billion colony-forming units (or CFUs) per dose, while another has 25 billion CFUs.
 But, as Pedre points out, those numbers only represent what's in the capsule up to their expiration.
 After that, the probiotic numbers go down and the supplement becomes less effective over time.

 While this is true no matter how you store your probiotics, the less closely you follow the storage instructions, the more quickly it happens.
 For example, if your probiotic calls for refrigeration but you leave it out on the counter in the middle of the summer, the heat and moisture from humidity can kill some, or all, of the bacteria, even before the expiration date.

 If your probiotic doesn't have an expiration or best-by date, most supplements (including probiotics) are formulated to last at least two years beyond the manufacturing date (check the bottom of the bottle).
 If you like your probiotic, you'll probably use it well before two years though.

 The bottom line.

 Refrigerated probiotics aren't superior to the shelf-stable options out there.
 What's most important is that you choose a high-quality probiotic and store it according to the manufacturer's instructions.
 If your probiotic calls for refrigeration, keeping it cold keeps the bacteria alive.
-If your probiotic is shelf-stable, you don't have to put it in the refrigerator, but proper storage techniques can help improve the odds that the bacteria live to the best-by date.
+If your probiotic is shelf-stable, you don't have to put it in the refrigerator, but proper storage techniques can help improve the odds that the bacteria live to their best-by date.